-4. When are applications for the Young India Fellowship due?
+4. When does the application process for admission to Young India Fellowship start?

 Refer to the admission schedule on the website - www.youngindiafellowship.com

-5. What is the selection process involved for qualifying as a Young India Fellow?
+5. What does the selection process for qualifying as a Young India Fellow involve?

 The selection process will involve three stages: